rux-lang/Web/src/faq.md

 ## Does Rux support cross-compilation?

 Not yet.
 The current compiler primarily builds native programs for its host platform.
-Target-specific declarations and dependencies can be selected with [`@[Target(...)]`](/docs/attributes/target) and target sections in `Rux.toml`.
+Target-specific declarations can be selected with [conditional compilation](/docs/comptime/conditional) — `when #target.os == .Windows { ... }`.

 ## How do I install Rux?